qeeqbox/social-analyzer/README.md

 The analysis and extracted social media information from this OSINT tool could help in investigating profiles related to suspicious or malicious activities such as [cyberbullying](https://en.wikipedia.org/wiki/Wikipedia:Cyberbullying), [cybergrooming](https://de.wikipedia.org/wiki/Cyber-Grooming), [cyberstalking](https://en.wikipedia.org/wiki/Cyberstalking), and [spreading misinformation](https://en.wikipedia.org/wiki/Misinformation).

-This project *is currently used by some law enforcement agencies in countries where resources are limited*.
+This project is *"currently used by some law enforcement agencies in countries where resources are limited"*.

 ## Updates
+* [Request] - Added more improvements to the Web App (You can toggle the tables) 👏
 * Added nested detections 👏
 * Added shared detections to NodeJS Web App & CLI 👏
 * API, CLIs & Web App produce: